hms-dtse-dxb/react-native-hms-map/hmap/README.md

       id:1,
       latitude:20,
       longitude:20,
-      description:"this marker will be drawn with pin.png image"
+      description:"this marker will be drawn with custom image"
       image: '../assets/specialPin.png'
    },  {
       id:1,